Towards a theory of dissipative Dark Matter I: the Born limit: Amplitudes and cross sections for soft emission

 For the processes \(\chi_1 \chi_2 \to \chi_1 \chi_2 \phi\) and \(\tilde{\chi}_1 \tilde{\chi}_2 \to \tilde{\chi}_1 \tilde{\chi}_2 \phi\), we carry out the same steps, this time using the soft factor~\eqref{softfactorscalar}, which yields

-To derive the soft quadrupole emission amplitude, we proceed by taking the quadrupole soft factor~\eqref{quadrupoleheavyfermionscalar} and multiplying it by the elastic cross-sections~\eqref{elasticheavy} (distinguishable particle scattering) and~\eqref{elasticheavy2} (identical particle scattering).
+To derive the soft quadrupole emission amplitude, we proceed by taking the quadrupole soft factor~\eqref{quadrupoleheavyfermionscalar} and multiplying it by the elastic amplitudes squared~\eqref{elasticheavy} (distinguishable particle scattering) and~\eqref{elasticheavy2} (identical particle scattering).
 In both cases, the resulting soft expression reproduces the full quadrupole emission amplitudes, namely,

 Here, we note that had we only kept the leading soft terms in~\eqref{softfactorscalar} we would have obtained identical soft emission factors for $S(\tilde{S})$ and $\chi(\tilde{\chi})$ under the substitution $A_j/m_j \to 2 y_j$.
 In this case, instead of the correct quadrupole soft factor~\eqref{quadrupoleheavyfermionscalar} we would have obtained~\eqref{softscalarAheavy}.
-The equality~\eqref{equalityQuadScalarfermion} would the not be valid and the full NR quadrupole emission amplitude would not be recovered.
+The equality~\eqref{equalityQuadScalarfermion} would not be valid, and the full NR quadrupole emission amplitude would not be recovered.
 However, for the special case of short-range mediation, the soft limit remains unaffected: both $\chi_{1}\chi_{2}\to\chi_{1}\chi_{2}\phi$ and $S_{1}S_{2}\to S_{1}S_{2} \phi$ share the same analytical part of their quadrupole amplitudes that is enhanced is the limit $x \ll 1$; see App.~\ref{scalarvsgauge} for more details.

-Before presenting the soft energy differential cross-sections associated with the squared amplitudes derived in this section, we examine their counterparts in the case of long-range mediated interactions.
+Before presenting the soft energy-differential cross sections associated with the squared amplitudes derived in this section, we examine their counterparts in the case of long-range mediated interactions.

 \paragraph{Long-range mediation and limitations of the soft emission approach}

 For long-range mediation, although the factorization of amplitudes formally connects to the exact result, for quadrupole emission it does so only for extremely small values, $x \lll 1$, making it effectively useless in practice and producing wrong results when used outside the narrow range of validity.
 This observation was first made in \cite{Pradler:2020znn} for the QED quadrupole bremsstrahlung process, where, to mitigate this practical limitation, the eikonal factor~\eqref{softfactorgauge} is modified by introducing a correction term